AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/ComplexShapeNode.md

 • `get` **allChildren**(): `Readonly`<`Iterable`<[`Node`](Node.md)\>\>

 Returns a read-only list of all children of the node.
-General-purpose content containers such as ArtboardNode or GroupNode also provide a mutable [children](ContainerNode.md#children) list.
+General-purpose content containers such as ArtboardNode or GroupNode also provide a mutable [children](../interfaces/ContainerNode.md#children) list.
 Other nodes with a more specific structure can hold children in various discrete "slots"; this `allChildren` list includes *all* such children and reflects their overall display z-order.

+The children of a Node are always other Node classes (never the more minimal BaseNode).

 #### Returns